Analytic torsion for arithmetic locally symmetric manifolds and approximation of $L^2$-torsion: Introduction

 Now we briefly explain our method to prove Theorems~\ref{thm:asymptotic:geom} and \ref{prop-lt}.
-Overall we follow the approach \cite{MM1} but our treatment of the geometric and spectral side of the trace formula will differ in some crucial places.
 To determine the asymptotic behavior of the regularized trace as $t\to +0$, we start with its definition \eqref{reg-trace} as the geometric side of trace formula.
-The first step is to show that $\phi_t^\nu$ can be replaced by a compactly supported function $\widetilde \phi_t^\nu\in C_c^\infty(G(\A)^1)$ without changing the asymptotic behavior.
-Next we use the coarse geometric expansion of the geometric side, which expresses $J_{\geo}(f)$, $f\in C_c^\infty(G(\A)^1)$, as a sum of distributions $J_{\of}(f)$ associated to semisimple conjugacy classes of $G(\Q)$.
-Let $J_{\unip}(f)$ be the distribution associated to the class of $1$.
-If the support of $\widetilde \phi_t^\nu$ is a sufficiently small neighborhood of $1$, it follows that
+Let $J_{\unip}(f)$ be the unipotent contribution to the trace formula \cite{Ar85}.
+Then we show that $\phi_t^\nu$ can be replaced by a compactly supported function $\widetilde \phi_t^\nu\in C_c^\infty(G(\A)^1)$ with support in a sufficiently small neighborhood of $1$ such that

 as $t\to +0$.
 To analyze $J_{\unip}(\widetilde\phi_t^\nu)$, we use the fine geometric expansion \cite{Ar85} which expresses $J_{\unip}(\widetilde\phi_t^\nu)$ in terms of weighted orbital integrals.
 This reduces the proof of Theorem~\ref{thm:asymptotic:geom} to the study of weighted orbital integrals.
 In \cite{MM1} we dealt with this problem for the group $\GL(n)$.
 In this case all unipotent orbits are Richardson, which simplifies the analysis considerably.
-In fact, each local weighted orbital integral can be written as an integral over the unipotent radical of an appropriate parabolic subgroup of $G(\R)$ against a weight function that behaves logarithmically in a certain sense.
-This is the key result for proving Theorem~\ref{thm:asymptotic:geom} in the case of $\GL(n)$.

-To deal with the weighted orbital integrals for an arbitrary quasi-split reductive group $G$ we rely on \cite{Ar88}.
+To deal with the weighted orbital integrals for an arbitrary reductive group $G$ we rely on \cite{Ar88}.
 Using the proof of \cite[Corollary~6.2]{Ar88}, we obtain an appropriate integral expression for the weighted orbital integrals.
 Again the main issue is the analysis of the weight function and the proof that it has a certain logarithmic scaling behavior.
 Then, as in the case of $\GL(n)$ we insert a standard parametrix for the heat kernel into the weighted integral \eqref{eq:unipotent:combined} and determine its asymptotic behavior as $t\to 0$.
-Finally, this leads to the proof of Theorem~\ref{thm:asymptotic:geom}.
+This leads to the proof of Theorem~\ref{thm:asymptotic:geom}.